servicebinding/spec/README.md

   * a `dataMapping` element illustrating how each of its `status`, `spec` or `data` properties map to the corresponding [binding data](#service-binding-schema).
   * a `detectBindingResources: true` element which will automatically populate the resulting Secret from the `ServiceBinding` with information from any Route, Ingress, Service, ConfigMap or Secret resources that are owned by the backing service CR.

-#### Recommended requirements for being bindable
-In addition to the minimum set above, a bindable service **SHOULD** provide:
-* a ConfigMap (which could be the same as the one holding some of the binding data, if applicable) that describes metadata associated with each of the items referenced in the Secret.
-The bindable service should also provide a reference to this ConfigMap using one of the patterns discussed [below](#pointer-to-binding-data).

-The key/value pairs insides this ConfigMap are:
-* A set of `metadata.<property>=<value>` - where `<property>` maps to one of the defined keys for this service, and `<value>` represents the description of the value.
-For example, this is useful to define what format the `password` key is in, such as apiKey, basic auth password, token, etc.

 #### Pointer to binding data